Nikos Engonopoulos

 Nikos Engonopoulos (Νίκος Εγγονόπουλος; October 21, 1907 - October 31, 1985) was a Greek painter and poet.
-He is one of the most important members of "Generation of the '30s", as well as a major representative of the surrealist movement in Greece.
+He was one of the most important members of "Generation of the '30s", as well as a major representative of the surrealist movement in Greece.
 His work as a writer also includes critique and essays.

 Biography

 Nikos Engonopoulos was born in Athens in 1907 and was the second son of Panagiotis and Errietti (Henrietta) Engonopoulos.
 During the summer of 1914, when Engonopoulos' family went on a trip to Constantinople were obliged to settle there, due to the outbreak of World War I. In 1923, he was enrolled in a lycée in Paris, where he studied for a period of four years.
 After his return to Greece, he joined the Army in order to fulfil the mandatory military service.
 Later on, he worked as a translator in a bank and as a secretary at the University of Athens.
 From 1930 to 1933 Engonopoulos worked as a designer in the Urban Planning Department of the Greek Ministry of Public Works.

 In 1932 he joined the Athens School of Fine Arts, where he studied under Konstantinos Parthenis, Dimitrios Biskinis, Thomas Thomopoulos and Yannis Kefallinos.
 He also attended classes at the art studio of Photis Kontoglou and studied Byzantine art under Andreas Xyngopoulos.
 During that time he met important artists like the poet Andreas Embirikos and the painters Yannis Tsarouchis, Giorgio de Chirico and Yannis Moralis.
 Later Engonopoulos credited Embirikos and de Chirico as his major surrealist influences.

 His first paintings, mostly temperas on paper depicting old houses, were presented at an Art of Modern Greek Tradition exhibition, organised in January 1938.
 Soon after the exhibition, he published translations of poems by Tristan Tzara, which were published in February.
 A few months later, his first collection of poems (Do Not Distract the Driver) was published, followed by a second one (The Clavicembalos of Silence) the next year.
 Overall he is considered one of the finest surrealist poets of Greece.